Meaning of Deflation

 Deflation is the persistent and considerable amount of reduction in the prices of goods and services in an economy.
 The fall in prices should be persistent and should continue over some time and not a few days or a week.
 Also, it should be a considerable fall and not just a minor one to be termed as deflation.

-The purchasing power of money increases during the period of deflation, that means that more goods can be purchased with the same amount of money one has.
-Long term deflation turns into a recession and hence, is very dangerous.
+The purchasing power of money increases during the period of deflation, which means that more goods can be purchased with the same amount of money one has.
+Long-term deflation turns into a recession and hence, is very dangerous.
 It can lead to a financial crisis with increased poverty, job losses, bankruptcies, defaults, and outflow of investment from the economy.

 Causes of deflation